Table of Contents

 The section 4966 taxes on taxable distributions by sponsoring organizations maintaining donor advised funds;

-The section 4967 taxes on distribution of prohibited benefits from donor advised funds;
+The section 4967 taxes on distributions of prohibited benefits from donor advised funds;

 The section 170(f)(10) tax on any premiums paid on a personal benefit contract in connection with a transfer to an organization or charitable remainder trust for which a charitable deduction is not allowed to the transferor; and